 In addition, he has conducted research about the immigration experience in the Americas, and has published and produced various publications and original documentary films including Santiago’s Pamphleteers, Jewish Refugees in Sosua, Jewish Dominican Generations, Dominican Civilization, Diaspora & Identity, Dominicans in Rhode Island, NJ Dominicans, Los Chinos de Bonao, African American Settlers in Samana, Arabs in the Dominican Republic, Los Congos de Villa Mella, El Bani Negro, Haitians in the Dominican Republic, and among others, Dominican Identity & Migrations to Hispaniola, an original film-documentary showcasing the roots of the “indios” (Tainos, Ciguayos y Caribes), Spanish, African, African-American, Caribbean, European, Arabic, Jewish, Asian and Puerto Rican migrations to Hispaniola and how these groups have contributed to the multicultural richness of the Dominican people.

 Montilla graduated from college with honors, earning an associate degree and both a bachelor’s degree and a master of public administration with specialization in human resources and management from John Jay College of Criminal Justice.
-He also attended law school at the East Central University.
+He also attended law school at the East Central University in the Dominican Republic.

-He is currently pursuing a Ph.D. in Political Science with specialization in American Government and Public Policy at The City University of New York’s Graduate School and University Center.
+He pursued a Ph.D. in Political Science at The City University of New York’s Graduate School and University Center.

 He resides in New Jersey with his wife Dr. Maria Teresa Montilla, a retired New Jersey court administrator and national leader, who has also dedicated her life to civic engagement and the socio-economic and political advancement of US diverse communities.